LEADING OFF: Brewers, Twins on brink of some bubbly

 GETTING WILD

 The only real race left is for the two AL wild cards, with Tampa Bay and Cleveland trailing Oakland in a tight battle for the top spot.
 The Rays hold a half-game edge over the Indians for the final position and will start right-hander Charlie Morton (15-6, 3.15) against the Yankees a day after beating the AL East champions on a walk-off homer by Ji-Man Choi.
 Tampa Bay has trailed in 14 of its last 15 games, yet is 10-5 in that stretch.
 Cleveland is sending right-hander Shane Bieber (15-7, 3.23) out against the White Sox.
-Oakland is likely to use an opener against the Angels.
+Oakland will start righty Frankie Montas (9-2, 2.70) against the Angels following the end of his 80-game suspension for testing positive for a performance-enhancing substance.

 CLOSING ARGUMENT